 Alberta Whittle’s film Lagareh: The Last Born – a film that is a part of her larger work deep dive (pause) uncoiling memory – focuses on Scotland’s historical links to the transatlantic slave trade and highlights the strength of contemporary Black womxn in Europe, West Africa and the Caribbean.
 These geographical areas formed a ‘triangular route’ during the colonial era.
 Viewers of the film can reflect on the traumatic legacy of slavery and its potential impact on policing and incarceration today.
 The film will be touring to six different venues including The Bioscope Independent Cinema in Johannesburg.

 Camara Taylor is an artist living in Glasgow.
 Working with their various selves, collaborators and organisations, they make still and moving images, texts, exhibitions among other things.
 Projects tend towards recalcitrance, ambivalence and low frequency objections found in the silt, slop and snap.
-Camara Taylor was commissioned by Scotland + Venice to write a short text in response to Alberta’s new film, Lagareh - The Last Born.
+Camara Taylor wrote a short text in response to Alberta’s new film, Lagareh - The Last Born.
 Broken into seven parts, Taylor’s text ‘mind how you go’ unravels ideas, thoughts and forms of questioning around abolition and ancestry, made apparent in the now, in the then, and in Scotland.

 View Alberta Whittle’s short poem with reference to her film below: